My80vette/My80vette/README.md

 *   An Ollama Powered chatbot centered around React, Express, and MongoDB.
 To gain experience building full-stack applications with modern tools, I will be building a web app that utilizes Ollama to run various Open Source models, respond in various ways based on system prompting instructions, and practice prompt engineering for smaller models.

 **SesameAI Text To Speech Generation:**
 *  Utilizng cursor, I spun up a quick UI to allow me to send text to a local instance of the newest Sesame Text - To - Speech model!
 My 3060TI is starting to show its age a little bit due to its 8GB VRAM, leading me to consider upgrading to avoid 8 and 4 bit quantization, to really see what these models are capable of!
-I cant wait until I get my first real job, I am 100% investing an my own enterprise GPU to start running these models at full-scale... some day.
+I cant wait until I get my first real job, I am 100% investing in my own enterprise GPU to start running these models at full-scale... some day.

 ## 💼 Experience